Welcome

 Founder Lipedema Society

-Dr. David Amron pioneered lipedema surgical techniques in the United States and with 25+ years of experience and over 5000 successful and safe lipedema surgeries completed, he is a leading authority on lipedema liposuction surgery.
+Dr. David Amron pioneered lipedema surgical techniques in the United States and with 25+ years of experience completing successful and safe lipedema liposuction surgeries, he is a leading authority in the field.

 Join The Community!